oscarpolanco/react-course/adopt-me-v2/README.md

 # Section 3: CSS in JS

-On this section we will examine how to work with css on JS.
+In this section we will examine how to work with css on JS.

 - [Add Emotion and a NavBar component](https://github.com/oscarpolanco/react-course/pull/15/commits/4a73a7d892f4a6445bf6da9ece116c606741fa1b)
 - [Template literals and hooks](https://github.com/oscarpolanco/react-course/pull/15/commits/86c5ea58cf1731983c6cc01f9551720cec13c39a)
 - [Desing system and compound selectors](https://github.com/oscarpolanco/react-course/pull/15/commits/d34709a56e44282b9d54e76c465cfc7bd562bc8c)
 - [Animation](https://github.com/oscarpolanco/react-course/pull/15/commits/5de1d634ba89895aa9438d7088bfe48a5add0dc3)

-To get auto complition when you are using `vs-code` just need to install `vscode-styled-components`.
+To get auto-completion when you are using `vs-code` just need to install `vscode-styled-components`.

-After install `emotion` need to update your `.babelrc`:
+After installing `emotion` need to update your `.babelrc`:

 ```js
 [